 • Animal Research Tomorrow Awards must be acknowledged in all media (e.g. websites, videos, posters, presentations) and in all publications resulting from projects supported by an ART SciComm Award.

 • It is the responsibility of the applicant to respect and abide by all local, national land/or EU laws and regulations relevant to perform the research project.
-The applicant has to obtain all necessary permissions and licences before the ART Award project can be started.
+The applicant must obtain all necessary permissions and licences before the ART Award project can be started.
 ART is in no case legally, financially or otherwise responsible for any expenditures or liabilities arising during execution of the ART Award project.

 • A report covering the execution, results and conclusions of the ART Award project including details of the financial expenditure must be submitted within 3 months after completion of the project.